 Yes, it's "The Crying Girl"!
 Mean Girls was Jill's first film role, but she made it a memorable one thanks to her very tearful delivery of one of her only lines: "I just have a lot of feelings."

 Since Mean Girls, Jill has landed small roles in various TV shows, including Supernatural and Psych.
 She also had roles in 2010's Tooth Fairy and 2006's Deck the Halls.

 Daniel De Santo: Then

-Before appearing as Jason, the apple of Gretchen Weiners's eye, in Mean Girls, Daniel was best known for playing Tucker in Are You Afraid to the Dark? and voicing Carlos Ramon on The Magic Schoolbus.
+Before appearing as Jason, the apple of Gretchen Weiners's eye, in Mean Girls, Daniel was best known for playing Tucker in Are You Afraid of the Dark? and voicing Carlos Ramon on The Magic Schoolbus.

 Daniel De Santo: Now

-Since Mean Girls, Daniel has taken on mostly bit roles and voice work, including the anime, Beyblade, just like Glen Coco (aka, David Reale).
+Since Mean Girls, Daniel has taken on mostly bit roles and voice work, including the anime Beyblade, just like Glen Coco (aka David Reale).
 Daniel also had roles in 2009's The Boondock Saints II: All Saints Day.
 Just remember, Daniel's got that sweet, sweet Nickelodeon money to keep him afloat, so don't get too upset that he hasn't been in much in recent years.